SCOPE OF THIS CHAPTER

 6. Decision of the Local Authority

-Following the counselling stage, if the parent(s) continue to express their wish for the child to be adopted, Children's Services should refer the matter to the Adoption Panel.
-The panel will make a recommendation and the Agency Decision Maker will decide whether adoption should be the plan for the child.
+Following the counselling stage and if the parent(s) continue to express their need for the child to be adopted, a decision to proceed to Adoption Panel for the child to be considered for adoption as a relinquished child should be made by the appropriate Children's Social Services Officer.
+(Note however, that it is the Adoption Panel recommendation and the Adoption Agency Decision Maker that will confirm the plan for the child).

-In addition the Local Authority need to inform the Cafcass office (closest to the parent's address) (see Letter 1: Advanced Notification of the child to be relinquished for adoption: Sections 19 and 20 Adoption Children Act 2002).
+In addition the Local Authority need to inform the Cafcass office (closest to the parent(s)/guardian's address).
+(See Letter 1: Advanced Notification of the child to be relinquished for adoption: Sections 19 and 20 Adoption Children Act 2002).